 HIIT groups belong to several national Centers of Excellence and co-operate with the information industry and with sciences applying information technology.
 HIIT works in a multidisciplinary way, with scientists from computer, natural, behavioural and social sciences, as well as from humanities and design.
 HIIT partners with several international and Finnish companies as well as with universities and research institutions in Europe, North America and Asia.

-HIIT was founded in 1999 and now has a budget of about 11.5 million euros, realising in total about 154 person-years of work by about 300 researchers.
-HIIT is located in two different sites in the Helsinki Metropolitan area: at Aalto University's Otaniemi campus and University of Helsinki's Kumpula campus, overlapping with several departments at both places.
+HIIT was founded in 1999 and now has a budget of about 10 million euros, realising in total about 134 person-years of work by almost 300 researchers.
+HIIT is located in two different sites in the Helsinki Metropolitan area: at Aalto University's Otaniemi campus and University of Helsinki's Kumpula campus, co-located with several departments at both places.
 HIIT's operating principle is that it adds to other departments' activities, instead of competing with them.
-The institute is led by Professor Samuel Kaski.
+The institute is led by Professor Samuel Kaski until July 2015 and by Professor Petri Myllymäki from August 2015 onwards.
 HIIT's research is funded by Aalto University, the University of Helsinki, Tekes, the Academy of Finland, the European Union, private companies, and foundations financing Finnish hi-tech research.
 The research by HIIT has been assessed and deemed excellent by its Scientific Advisory Board in 2008 and 2012; in the Aalto University Research Assessment Exercise in 2009; and in the Evaluation of Research and Doctoral Training at the University of Helsinki in 2011.

 See more about HIIT's research programmes and research groups here.